Ghost Unit (Israel Defense Forces): Criminal complaints

 On July 1, 2024, the International Federation for Human Rights (FIDH) filed a civil complaint before the War Crimes Unit of the Paris Tribunal against French-Israeli soldiers Sasha A. and Gabriel B.

 On July 28, 2025, the StraLi, an Italian civil society organization, announced it had filed a complaints against an Israeli-Italian citizen in the Ghost Unit.

 On September 10, 2025, the European Center for Constitutional and Human Rights and three Palestinian human rights groups filed a 130-page criminal complaint against Daniel Graetz with Germany's federal prosecutor alleging members of the Ghost Unit deliberately killed civilians in Gaza, documented by audiovisual recordings and investigative research.

+On June 17, 2026, the Hind Rajab Foundation filed a criminal complaint against Belgium-Israeli citizen and member of the Ghost Unit, Alon ben Sira.